Bike share station at St. Anthony North Health Campus

 A healthy destination for community members, patients and associates

-Coming soon, St. Anthony North Health Campus is opening a community garden.
-The mission of our community garden is to create a sustainable place where community members, patients and associates may congregate in a holistic, healing environment to locally grow and harvest nutritious foods.
-Our community garden will help to foster an appreciation for healthy lifestyles, promote wellness-based community partnerships and support specialized education.
+St. Anthony North Health Campus opened our community garden in May of 2018.
+Our mission for the garden is to create a sustainable place where community members, patients and associates may congregate in a holistic, healing environment to locally grow and harvest nutritious foods.
+Our community garden will help to foster whole person care by promoting wellness-based partnerships to help our community flourish.

 We are committed to creating a healthy environment where our patients, families, community members and associates can be active.
 Despite the well-known benefits of physical activity, only 25% of American adults engage in the recommended levels of physical activity, and 29% engage in no leisure time physical activity.
 Strong evidence shows that when people have access to parks and gardens, they improve their overall physical and psychological health.